etopian/koseven-kohana-eloquent/README.md

 # Koseven / Kohana Laravel Eloquent ORM

-A simple module which allows you to add Laravel ORM Eloquent to your Kohana / Koseven install.
+A simple module which allows you to add Laravel ORM Eloquent to your Kohana / Koseven install with minimal effort.

 Allows you to completely replace Kohana's ORM with Laravel's ORM.
 Reads the configuration for the database from conf/database.php that Kohana's ORM uses.